hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Sending mail at specific events
 """""""""""""""""""""""""""""""

-Slurm can send mail when a job starts, fails or ends normally, and on a number of other occassions.
+Slurm can send mail when a job starts, fails or ends normally, and on a number of other occasions.
 Two flags influence this behaviour:

 * ``--mailtype=<type>`` specifies when mail should be sent. ``<type>`` is a comma-separated list of type values.
 Type values include START, END and FAIL to denote respectively the start of a job, end of a job and failure of a job, but there are many other options that can be found in `the sbatch manual page <https://slurm.schedmd.com/sbatch.html>`_.
-* ``--mail-user=<mail address>`` specifies to which mail adress the mails should be sent.
+* ``--mail-user=<mail address>`` specifies to which mail address the mails should be sent.
 The default value is the mail address associated with the VSC-account of the submitting user.

 The job environment